asm-products/zenforms-pages/README.md

 ## Icons

-A custom font ("zenforms", by [@davecrow](https://assembly.com/users/davecrow)) is used an an icon font for the project.
+A custom font ("zenforms", by [@davecrow](https://assembly.com/users/davecrow)) is used as an icon font for the project.

 ## Javascript